makiaea/octopress/source/read/techrecommendations.markdown

 cmd–ctrl–g | select all occurrences of word/phrase
 cmd–click | non–successive lines start multiple cursor, or
 <span style="white-space:nowrap;">cmd–shift–L</span> | highlight column with cursor then cmd–shift–L to start column–mode multiple cursor (useful if you want to edit multiple lines at specified places). you can move the cursors as you would a normal cursor e.g. cmd–left to go to the beginning of the line (if you have text running across multiple lines you might want to do cmd–left a few times to ensure it really is the beginning of the line rather than the beginning of the wrapped line)
+tab | autocompletion — be careful with this! cmd–number | switch to tab

 modify by going into sublime text preferences — browse packages

-my current sublime text preferences — user preferences
+my user preferences:

 	{
 		"caret_style": "solid",